 - 3.1 This chapter of the SPD defines the Council's approach and expectations for vehicle and cycle parking at new developments, supporting the Bury Local Plan to help deliver sustainable development and economic growth by recognising that parking needs and demands vary by location.
-It is noted from the outset that the effects of parking are often negative, both perceived and observed, and so setting standards provides the Council with the ability to have more flexible control over how parking and its effects are managed. - 3.2 Careful and appropriate management of parking is a key element of the Bury Local Transport Plan.
+It is noted from the outset that the effects of parking are often negative, both perceived and observed, and so setting standards provides the Council with the ability to have more flexible control over how parking and its effects are managed. - 3.2 Careful and appropriate management of parking is a key element of the Bury Local Transport Strategy.
 An oversupply of parking can stimulate demand for car travel.
 This generates traffic on the network that increases congestion and delay, contributes to poor air quality and makes walking and cycling less safe and convenient.
 It also commandeers land which could be used for better purposes. - 3.3 However, in certain circumstances, where parking supply is too low, this can act to inhibit economic activity, growth and social functions, particularly in locations with limited access to public transport.
 Lack of parking can exacerbate localised network inefficiency and lead to inconsiderate parking causing obstruction and hazards for cyclists and pedestrians.
-Many residential areas are reliant upon the availability of on-street parking to provide for household parking needs. - In line with paragraph 8 of the NPPF, it is acknowledged there is a need to reflect local circumstances, context and requirements of individual developments when assessing applications.
-However, where an applicant chooses to provide more or less parking than the standard, this would need to be subject to a rigorous assessment.
-It should be clear that flexibility under certain circumstances is not a licence for providing significantly more or significantly less parking provision than indicated within this document.
-It does however allow a degree of flexibility for locations where a departure from the standard may be warranted but may otherwise be prevented by the application of a geographical standard in an arbitrary manner. - 3.5 In cases where a proposal departs from the parking standards, either the Design and Access Statement, or the Transport Statement/Assessment shall be expected to include the following items: - Surveys of parking capacity and occupancy levels on surrounding streets and parking areas; and
+Many residential areas are reliant upon the availability of on-street parking to provide for household parking needs. - 3.4 In line with paragraph 9 of the NPPF, it is acknowledged there is a need to reflect local circumstances, context and requirements of individual developments when assessing applications.
+For smaller sites, not generating significant amounts of movement, where an applicant chooses to provide significantly more or less parking than the standard, this would need to be accompanied by supporting evidence that demonstrates the level of demand for parking generated by the development and how this can be catered for.
+It should be clear that flexibility under certain circumstances is not a licence for providing significantly more or significantly less parking provision than indicated within this document. - 3.5 In cases where a proposal departs from the parking standards, either the Design and Access Statement, or the Transport Statement/Assessment shall be expected to include the following items: - Consideration of likely trip generation and parking accumulations for the proposed development based upon the type, mix and use of development evidenced as appropriate.

-- Consideration of likely trip generation and parking accumulations for the proposed development evidenced as appropriate; and - Details of how the parking will be managed and how that will mitigate any under or over-provision. - 3.6 The above is by no means intended as an exhaustive list and in cases where an applicant is considering a departure from the standards, the Council would encourage them to discuss this with its Development Management officers in the first instance. - 3.7 All types of development proposals will be required to provide appropriate levels of parking in line with the standards set out within Chapter Four of this SPD.
-The provision of adequate parking facilities will also be required to meet appropriate design standards as set out in Chapter Six of this guidance.
+- How the proposed car parking levels relate to the accessibility of the development and the availability and opportunities for public transport evidenced by Greater Manchester Accessibility Level (GMAL) mapping. - Details of how the parking will be managed and how that will mitigate any under or over-provision; and - Surveys of parking capacity and occupancy levels on surrounding streets and parking areas (where applicable). - 3.6 The above is by no means intended as an exhaustive list and in cases where an applicant is considering a departure from the standards, the Council would encourage them to discuss this with its Development Management officers in the first instance. - 3.7 All types of development proposals will be required to consider providing levels of parking in line with the standards set out within Chapter 4 of this SPD.
+The provision of adequate parking facilities will also be required to meet appropriate design standards as set out in Chapter Six of this SPD.
 The provision of adequate parking facilities and their design should be appropriate to the scale, nature, location and users of a proposal.